 Side effects on the kidneys may be more likely in older adults taking this medicine.

-How should I take FIRST-Vancomycin 25 (vancomycin)?
+How should I take vancomycin?

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.